 Once you’ve completed the sibling buyout for their share of the property, you’re the official sole owner and may have all documents, utilities, insurance and titles transferred to your name.
 You can then refinance the home for a long-term mortgage.
 The process is the same if you’re selling inherited property to a sibling — you’re now free of any associated responsibility.

-Inheritance funding is the quickest and most straightforward method for buying someone out of a house.
+An inheritance advance is the quickest and most straightforward method to buy someone out of a house.
 Unlike loans, it gives you immediate access to your assets without waiting for them to close.
 If you’re inheriting at least $10,000 worth of value from a probate estate, you may qualify for an advance on that amount from Inheritance Funding to help cover the cost of buying out your sibling’s share of the house.
 This process never affects the estate itself or other co-owners’ shares.

-Once we have fully processed the estate and distributed the funds, your amount owed will automatically transfer to us without any additional work or interest due.
+Once we have fully processed the estate and distributed the funds, your amount owed (the amount of your advance, plus our fee) will automatically transfer to us once the estate closes, without any additional work or interest due.
 If there isn’t enough to cover the cost, Inheritance Funding will take the loss.
 Learn more about the Inheritance Funding process and how it differs from a loan.